 Bill’s early days in his father’s workshop and Tina’s interest in decoy carving fueled their interest in wood as the medium for their endeavors. they both viewed wood as strong, solid, substantial, and lasting…all great qualities as a medium for artwork.
 Wood is warm and tactile; it yearns to be held, rubbed and touched.

-A piece of wood on the lathe serves as a blank canvas would for a painter.
+A piece of wood on the lathe is similar to a blank canvas for a painter.
 The various chisels and embellishment tools are the pigments and brushes.
 Unlike the painter or potter who may rework a flaw in their work, working with wood on the lathe is a one-way process.
-Disappointments or errors in form or technique are usually final; that piece finds its way to the "designer firewood pile."
+Disappointments or errors in form or technique are usually final; the piece is consigned to the "designer firewood pile."